Broken Bones in Truck Accidents

 - Complete– A complete fracture goes through the entirety of the bone and separates it into two parts.

-- Partial- A partial fracture does not go all the way through the bone and the bone is not separated.
+- Partial- A partial fracture does not go through the bone, and the bone is not separated.

-- Displaced– A displaced fracture happens when there is a gap between the broken ends of the bones.
+- Displaced– A displaced fracture happens when a gap exists between the broken ends of the bones.
 This type of fracture frequently requires surgical intervention.